Summary

 of software tools for helping in qualitative and quantitative analysis of movement

-.
+and sound.
 The toolbox is built with Max/MSP/Jitter from Cycling ’74 and is available for Mac OS X and

 Windows.